About SerialCheck

 Why we built this

-Property theft is one of the most common crimes in Australia, yet recovering stolen goods remains incredibly difficult.
+Property theft is one of the most common crimes in Australia.
+According to the Australian Bureau of Statistics, hundreds of thousands of households are affected each year, and the emotional and financial toll extends far beyond the value of the items taken.
+Yet recovering stolen goods remains incredibly difficult.
 Police resources are stretched thin, and most victims never see their belongings again.
-One of the biggest barriers to recovery is simple: people don't have their serial numbers written down when they need them most.

 How it works